 D – Dessert.
 Everyone came back into the room, and the CO2 levels returned to their peak of 1,600 ppm.
 The general consensus was that everyone was sleepier than when the meal began.

 E – Experiment Ends.
 During discussion, we realized that we didn’t have a control group of people who did not eat the turkey, so our results were fairly inconclusive.
-Everyone finally left the room for some fresh air so they could wake up before getting back to work!
+However, everyone left the room for some fresh air so they could wake up before getting back to work!

-Happy Holidays everyone, and of course, we hope that this test may have inspired you to create your own CO2 Thanksgiving experiment at home and share your results with us, too!
+We hope that this test may have inspired you to create your own CO2 Thanksgiving experiment at home.
+Please share your results with us too!

 Article précédent Article suivant